aadyanthaya/aadyanthaya/README.md

 - 👋 Hi, I’m @aadyanthaya
 - 👀 I’m interested in learning new advance technology
-- 🌱 I’m currently learning developing block chain application
+- 🌱 I’m currently learning to develop  block chain application
 - 💞️ I’m looking to collaborate on data science and python projects